ptitSeb/box64/README.md

 Box64 requires 64-bit libraries on the host system, as it directly translates x86_64 function calls.
 For 32-bit binaries, use Box86.

+**Notes**

+1. Box32 mode is in the making, which aims to support 32-bit binaries on Box64, stay tuned!
-**Note:** Some installers may default to x86 on ARM64 OS, causing compatibility issues.
+2. Some installers may default to x86 on 64-bit host OSes, causing compatibility issues.
 Workaround: Use a fake `uname` that returns "x86_64" for `-m`.

 ---